cambecc/earth/README.md

 for details.
 Font subsetting is performed by the [M+Web FONTS Subsetter](http://mplus.font-face.jp/), and the resulting font is placed in `earth/public/styles`.

+[Mono Social Icons Font](http://drinchev.github.io/monosocialiconsfont/) is used for scalable, social networking icons.
+This can be subsetted using [Font Squirrel's WebFont Generator](http://www.fontsquirrel.com/tools/webfont-generator).

 implementation notes
 --------------------